Purple group — BODY PARTS SURROUNDED BY TWO LETTERS

 Understanding the logic behind each group helps you spot similar patterns in future puzzles.
 Here's the reasoning for every category in today's Connections.

-These words all describe ways to move stealthily or secretly, often with the prefix 'in'.
+These words all describe ways to move quietly or secretly, often with the prefix 'in'.
+They are all verbs that imply a sense of stealth or sneakiness.

 These words were designed to mislead you.
 Understanding why they don't belong where you first think sharpens your game for tomorrow.